 Upon completion, you will feel confident in your ability to understand the workings on the sailboat and enjoy contributing as a knowledgeable crew member.
 There are tips on how to hold a straight course when at the helm, sail trimming, rules of the road so you're not second guessing who has to give way, and just what the heck does that blue line do.

 Once you log 10 sailing days in your FREE NauticEd Online Logbook, you'll be awarded the NauticEd Qualified Crew Member Sailing Certificate.
-Alternatively, you can short cut this to 4 sailing days logged by getting Practical Proficiency Training through an acredited Hands-On NauticEd Sailing School.
+Alternatively, you can short cut this to 2 sailing days logged by getting practical competency training and sign-off through an accredited NauticEd Sailing Training School.

 Are you ready to confidently contribute to the operations on a sailboat?
 Sick of not REALLY understanding?
 Then let's get started by registering now!